-- A serum iron test measures how much iron you have in your blood, but by itself is not a good indicator of iron excess or deficiency.
+- A serum iron test measures how much iron you have floating freely in your blood, but by itself is not a good indicator of iron excess or deficiency.

 - A serum ferritin test measures the quantity of a protein that helps store iron in your body, and is often more reflective of how much iron you are storing.

 - A transferrin test measures how well your body transports iron in your blood.
 This is sometimes called a total iron-binding capacity test (TIBC).

-Your doctor might ask for all these tests at the same time, or for just one or two of them.
+Your doctor might ask for all these tests at the same time, or for just 1 or 2 of them.

 Why would I need this test?